Classic Hot Mic Ad: "I will transmit this information to Vladimir" | MissLiberty.com

-Amidst all the current outrage over alleged ties of the Trump administration to Russia is now forgotten that emblematic moment when then-president Barack Obama was caught on a hot mic in this very cozy conversation with Dmitry Medvedev:
+Amidst all the accusations of who should have done what to discourage Putin’s invasion of the Ukraine, nearly forgotten is that emblematic moment when then-president Barack Obama was caught on a hot mic in this very cozy conversation with Dmitry Medvedev:

 Obama: “On all these issues, but particularly missile defense…it’s important for him to give me space.”